-Including destination-specific approaches as the maps evolve with innovation and geographic changes.
-This is already an approach ingrained in the Horizon Europe framework with its destinations and ground-up approach, that ought to be present within the implementation of private and public green strategies as well as the growth of green technologies.
-For example, a destination-specific approaches like critical regionalism in architecture.
+- 5. Provide clear inclusive communications.
+Create appendices, glossaries, and indexes supporting clarity and communication to increase inclusion of diverse stakeholder groups with real-time updates. - 6.
+Include destination-specific information and approaches.
+Include destination-specific approaches as the maps evolve with innovation and geographic changes.
+This is already an approach ingrained in the Horizon Europe framework-with its destinations and ground-up approach-which should be present within the implementation of private and public green strategies as well as the growth of green technologies, for example, destination-specific approaches like critical regionalism in architecture.